basho/basho_docs/content/riak/kv/3.0.6/using/cluster-operations/inspecting-node.md

 ./riaknostic --etc ~/code/riak/rel/riak/etc --base ~/code/riak/rel/riak --user `whoami` [other options]
 ```

-Those extra options are usually assigned by the `riak-admin` script for
+Those extra options are usually assigned by the `riak admin` script for
 you, but here's how to set them:

 * `--etc` - The location of your Riak configuration directory (usually